jmanjoor/jmanjoor_sidequest_W2/README.md

-GBDA302 Week 2: Panic & Mischief Redesign
+GBDA302 Week 2: Panic & Mischief Redesign <br>
-Student Information
+Student Information<br>
-Name: Jowan Manjooran Jomon
+Name: Jowan Manjooran Jomon<br>

-Student ID: 21105035
+Student ID: 21105035<br>

-Email: jmanjoor@uwaterloo.ca
+Email: jmanjoor@uwaterloo.ca<br>

-Project Title
+Project Title<br>
-GBDA302 Week 2: Emotional Expression & Mischief Mechanic
+GBDA302 Week 2: Emotional Expression & Mischief Mechanic<br>

-Description
+Description<br>
 This project is a redesign of the standard AABB platformer example.
-The goal was to transform the blob’s movement and the environment to express the emotion of Panic, while implementing a Mischief mechanic where the blob steals and stacks objects.
+The goal was to transform the blob’s movement and the environment to express the emotion of Panic, while implementing a Mischief mechanic where the blob steals and stacks objects.<br>

 1. Emotional Expression: Panic